Open sandboxFocusImprove this doc

 Registering a license

-metalama license register <LICENSE KEY>
+metalama license register <LICENSE KEY> Registers a license key

 To manually register a license for the current user, do the following:

 1. Open the Metalama licensing JSON configuration file licensing.json.
-This file is located in the %appdata%\\.metalama directory on Windows, and in the ~/.metalama directory on Linux and Mac.
+This file is located in the %appdata%\Metalama directory on Windows and in the ~/.metalama directory on Linux and Mac.

 2. Set the license key as the license value.
 If the file doesn't exist, it should contain the following content (where 123-ABCDEFGHIJKLMNOPQRSTUVXYZ is a placeholder for the actual license key):